rednblkx/HomeKey-ESP32/docs/content/API/HardwareManager.md

 The class operates on an event-driven, asynchronous model.
 It subscribes to high-level application events (e.g., "lock the door," "NFC tag tapped") and translates them into low-level hardware actions (e.g., setting a GPIO pin high, flashing an LED).
 It utilizes FreeRTOS tasks and queues to handle these actions without blocking the main application flow.

+#### Core Refactoring & Improvements

+*   **Migration to DigitalDoorKey (DDK):** The core authentication and data handling has been refactored to use the new `DigitalDoorKey` library, replacing the older `HK-HomeKit-Lib` dependency.
+*   **Memory Safety Improvements:** Core managers (`LockManager`, `ConfigManager`, `HardwareManager`, etc.) are now managed using `std::unique_ptr` in `main.cpp`, ensuring better memory management and safer object lifecycles.
+*   **JsonGuard Implementation:** Introduced `JsonGuard` and `JsonBuilder` (RAII wrappers for cJSON) to eliminate potential memory leaks and provide a safer, cleaner API for JSON construction and parsing.
+*   **Timer Reliability:** Hardware timers in `HardwareManager` have been refactored to use non-static member contexts and proper initialization checks, ensuring reliability across device re-initialization.

 ### Key Responsibilities:

 *   **Lock Control:** Manages the GPIO pin(s) that physically control a lock mechanism.